Lead Follow-up and Why It Is Important to a Small Business

 The lead follow-up component of the sales process ensures continued follow-up until the sales person gets a yes or actual no – an actual no is when the prospect says I don’t want your service/product ever – not when the prospect can’t be reached (because the sales person only called 3 to 5 times) or when the prospect says – I can’t do it RIGHT NOW.

+The timing isn’t right for that prospect – that’s why a consistent lead follow-up process will continually touch base with that prospect until the timing is right.
 That timing could be next week or 3 years from now – that’s why we must keep all prospects in the sales pipeline and continue follow-up until the prospect is ready!

 A lead follow-up process must include specifics of what/when/where/how/why to help sales people understand why it is important, what lead follow-up means really (perspective is reality), how lead follow-up will be completed, what will be used to follow-up (call, text, email), and when follow-ups should be made after the initial contact and for how long.